The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 3. It leads to proper contract management

-Contract management is an essential part of any contract management process, and the best contract management software can help you do it.
+Contract management is an essential part of any contractual process, and the best contract management software can help you do it.

 Although we sang the praises of a manual renewal process in the previous sections, we wouldn’t recommend manually storing your contracts.